appleseedhq/appleseed-maya/docs/source/shaders/material/as_glass.rst

    :width: 10%
    :title:

    Sharp glass with long specular highlight tails, creating the appearance of a thin veil over the specular highlights.
-Using the Student's t-distribution with a specular roughness of 0.05, specular spread of 0.25, and with a IOR set to 1.64.
+Using Student's t-distribution with a specular roughness of 0.05, specular spread of 0.25, and with a IOR set to 1.64.

 .. thumbnail:: /_images/screenshots/glass/glass_beckmann_engraving2.png
    :group: shots_as_glass_group_A